 In recent years there has been a dramatic increase in the number of states considering death with dignity laws.
-Sometimes called "assisted suicide" or "right to die," or "medical aid in dying" initiatives, these laws make it possible for terminally ill patients to use prescribed medication to end their lives peacefully rather than suffering a painful and protracted death.
+Sometimes called "assisted suicide," "right to die," or "medical aid in dying" initiatives, these laws make it possible for terminally ill patients to use prescribed medication to end their lives peacefully rather than suffering a painful and protracted death.

 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states to allow terminally ill patients to legally end their lives.

 You may also see the phrase "right to die" used in place of "death with dignity."
 However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
-In Indiana or any other state, you have a right to provide such directions or give any other health care instructions by completing an advance health care directive.
+You can provide your own health care directions by completing an Indiana advance health care directive.
 (See the end of this article for more information.)

 To find out more about the history and current status of death with dignity laws in the United States, visit the website of the Death With Dignity National Center.

-Updated January 31, 2022
+Updated January 13, 2023